Marie Windsor

 Marie Windsor (born Emily Marie Bertelsen; December 11, 1919 – December 10, 2000) was an American actress known for her femme fatale characters in the classic film noir features Force of Evil, The Narrow Margin and The Killing.
-Windsor's height (5'9") created problems for her in scenes with all but the tallest actors.
+Windsor's height (5'9", 175 cm) created problems for her in scenes with all but the tallest actors.
 She was the female lead in so many B movies that she became dubbed the "Queen" of the genre.

 Early years

-The daughter of Mr. and Mrs. Lane Bertelsen, Windsor was born in 1919 in Marysvale, Utah.
-She was graduated from Marysvale High School in 1934, doing a "musical reading" as part of the graduation exercises.
+Windsor was born in 1919 in Marysvale, Utah, the daughter of Mr. Lane ,and Mrs. Etta Bertelsen.
+She graduated from Marysvale High School in 1934, doing a "musical reading" as part of the graduation exercises.
 She attended Brigham Young University, where she participated in dramatic productions.
 She was described in a 1939 newspaper article as "an accomplished athlete ... expert as a dancer, swimmer, horsewoman, and plays golf, tennis and skis."

 In 1939, Windsor was chosen from a group of 81 contestants to be queen of Covered Wagon Days in Salt Lake City, Utah.
-She was unofficially appointed "Miss Utah of 1939" by her hometown Chamber of Commerce, and trained for the stage under famed Hollywood actress and coach Maria Ouspenskaya.
-Voluptuous and leggy, but unusually tall for a starlet of her generation, Windsor felt that she was handicapped when playing opposite actors of average stature (claiming that she had to progressively bend at the knees walking across the room in scene with John Garfield).
-As she later recalled, a production with Forrest Tucker as co-star made her happy with finally getting male lead who was her 'own size'.
+She was unofficially appointed "Miss Utah of 1939" by her hometown’s Chamber of Commerce, and trained for the stage under Hollywood actress and coach Maria Ouspenskaya.

+Voluptuous and leggy, but unusually tall (5'9") for a starlet of her generation, Windsor felt that she was handicapped when playing opposite actors of average stature (claiming she had to progressively bend at the knees walking across the room in scene with John Garfield).
+As she later recalled, a production with the 6’5” Forrest Tucker as co-star made her happy with finally getting a male lead who was her 'own size'.

 In later years, thanks to her early screen success, Windsor was able to pursue her studies more extensively, primarily with Stella Adler and also at the Lee Strasberg Theatre Institute.

 Windsor worked in radio in Salt Lake City before moving to California.
 In California, she worked as a model for glamor photographer Paul Hesse.

 Stage

 In 1940, after her move to Hollywood and entering Ouspenskaya's drama school, she appeared in the play Forty Thousand Smiths, her first use of the stage name "Marie Windsor".
 The next year she appeared in Once in a Lifetime at the Pasadena Playhouse.
 She also played a villain in a New York production of Follow the Girls.
 Years later, in the 1980s, she returned to the stage.
+In 1986, Marie Windsor played Francis Carson in the premiere of The Bar Off Melrose by Oliver Hailey et al.